Ronda Payne" />

 Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

-There are only two English language exams accepted by Immigration, Refugees and Citizenship Canada.
-One is the CELPIP (the Canadian English Language Proficiency Index Program).
-You’ll want to achieve the highest score possible on the exam as your English language skills ranking will add to your overall points for your immigration application.
-The higher your overall score, the higher your chances will be of being invited to apply for immigration.
-Other factors that determine application score include employment history, occupation, family status, and age.
+One of these exams is the CELPIP (Canadian English Language Proficiency Index Program).
+You want to achieve the highest score possible on this exam to get more points for your immigration application.
+The more points you have, the higher your chances will be of being invited to apply for immigration.
+Your application score is also based on factors such as employment history, occupation, family status, and age.
 It also helps if you already have a family member in Canada who has a PR or is a citizen.

-CELPIP tests you on four distinct English language skills: Reading, Writing, Speaking and Listening.
-Reading and comprehending English, when it isn’t your first language, can be challenging, especially when it is in a timed format.
-The reading section is very important as you’ll need to read several passages and understand them to complete the subsequent questions as well as other portions of the exam.
-Therefore, CELPIP reading test preparation is essential to doing well on the whole test and many candidates prepare by either taking sample tests or enrolling in a CELPIP preparation program.
+The CELPIP test is made up of four different English skills: Reading, Writing, Speaking and Listening.
+Reading and understanding English can be difficult, especially when you are under time pressure.
+The reading section is very important because you will need to read several passages and understand them in order to answer the questions correctly and complete other parts of the test.
+Therefore, it is essential to prepare for the CELPIP reading test by taking practice tests or enrolling in a CELPIP preparation program.

 Most importantly, don’t stress over the CELPIP test.
 Remember that if you’re not satisfied with your scores the first time around, you always have the option of retaking the exam.

 View All Comments

 Unfortunately, we don’t provide any scholarships to international students.

 I am somali citizens in somalia I in somalia I want to full scholerships in turkey i requesting to help To me and accepting my purpose of education